Why You Should Keep Using CPU Limits on Kubernetes

 If your workloads ever exceed the capacity of a single cluster and you decide to use a managed container service to run your containers, such as Code Engine or ECS, those services demand that you set CPU (and memory) limits.

-That requirement helps the providers with resource allocation and works in your favor, too, since you pay by resource allocation, and limitless usage means limitless cost.
+That requirement helps the providers with resource allocation and works in your favor, too.
+You pay by resource allocation, and limitless usage means limitless cost.

 The advantages of accessing unused CPU capacity in a cluster node erode in direct proportion to how much you rely on that spare capacity.

 Developing containers without CPU limits often leads to invisible dependencies on spare CPU cycles that may not be available across different environments, with consequences such as container probes getting squeezed out of vital CPU cycles, (slightly) increased odds of pod eviction in case of resource shortages, and unbalanced allocation of (unlimited) CPU versus (limited) memory.